What is CenterlineScores.com all about?

 Are you a part of or officially endorsed by the USDF or USEF?

-No. CenterlineScores.com and Black Horse, White Horse, LLC are not associated with, endorsed by or affiliated in any way with the United States Dressage Federation (USDF) or the United States Equestrian Federation (USEF).
+No. CenterlineScores.com, Ghetto Dressage, LLC and Mandarin Creative Group, LLC are not associated with, endorsed by or affiliated in any way with the United States Dressage Federation (USDF) or the United States Equestrian Federation (USEF).
 While we believe it is demonstrably true that our database is the most comprehensive, complete and accurate record of dressage scores available in the United States, the dressage scoring data presented and aggregated on this site should not be construed to be a complete and official record for any given rider or horse.
-Please visit the USDF website (www.usdf.org), the USEF website or your local show management organization's website for official results.
+Please visit the USDF website (www.usdf.org), the USEF website or your local show management organization's website for official show results.

 Have more questions?